matthewbarondeau/GitGuide/Git_Bash/Git_Commands.md

 Once you have made changes in your local repository, you can push this changes up to GitHub so that your partner can see your changes and so that if your laptop crashes, you have a backup of your code.
 As a reminder, git push comes after you have added a new commit.
 If you have not added a new commit, then you won't be able to push anything.

 First, you should make sure that your local branch is up to date, this is done through the git pull command shown above.
 If your local repository is not up to date, git will not know what to do and you will get an error.
 After you have checked that your local repository is up to date, you will use the command "git push" and if you want a destination after it.
 This destination will be useful if you are working with branches as described below.
 For now, here is a screenshot depicting a successful push.

-### Branches

-#### git branch
-Git provides a feature that is useful for adding new features to code called a branch.
-If you are working on part of a project that has many disjoint parts, it may be useful to work on them separately and then merge them all together as they are completed.
-While this may be more useful as you work with larger projects, the concept is still worthwhile to go over.
-You can think of a branch as a separate sequence of commits that you will later merge back into your main master branch.

-To begin, let me show you how to list out the branches.
-You can do this by typing "git branch" which will display all the current branches in your repository.
-An example is shown below:

-In this example above, I use git branch to display the list of current branches.
-If I want to create a new branch however, you need to be aware of 1 thing.
-The new branch I am creating will be a copy of the source branch, so if you want to modify your main program, make sure you are on the master branch when you create your new branch.
-In the example above, I use "git branch branchname" to create a new branch that is a copy of whatever branch I was on to begin this.
-This branch is denoted by green text.
-Now that you know what a branch is, I will describe how to change branches below using git checkout.

-#### git checkout
-Git checkout is the method by which a git user can select which branch they want to work on.
-The syntax is quite simplistic, as all you need to do is "git checkout branchname".
-Before you switch however, you need to make sure that your working directory is clean and that you don't have anything in your staging area that isn't committed.
-If you do not do this, git cannot switch and you shall get an error.

-### What happens when something goes wrong

-#### git blame
-Ever been in a situation with a lab partner and you want to know whose fault a particular bug is?
-Luckily git thought ahead and there is a built in mechanism for assigning blame.
-This tool, called git blame, will go through a file and show who modified each line.
-An example of git blame is shown below.
-Additionally, on the far left, git blame will tell you the last commit that changed that line.

-#### git stash
-The final git feature that I will talk about is the git stash.
-Git stash is useful if you want to make a commit, but there is some file or change that is preventing you from committing, and you really care about that file or change.
-Git stash is a temporary storage area that you can write to and read from as you want.
-For more information, consult git documentation.